-Yesterday, I did a review of the Apple Magic Mouse and in the review I noted that the device is not natively able to be used with a Windows PC.
-Though this is true, there is a known workaround out there to get help you get the Magic Mouse to effectively work on a PC.
+Yesterday, I did a review of the Apple Magic Mouse and in the review, I noted that the device is not natively able to be used with a Windows PC.
+Though this is true, there is a known workaround out there to help you get the Magic Mouse to effectively work on a PC.
+If you don't want to deal with the hassle of setting up third-party software, Microsoft sells their Touch Mouse and Arc Mouse which attempt to natively simulate the form and function of Apple's Magic Mouse on a PC.

 How To Get The Apple Magic Mouse To Work On A Windows PC